Our "learning by practicing" approach incorporates activities designed to help managers:

-Management Fundamentals is a three-day research informed program for up to 25 new managers that introduces participants to the basics of successful people management.
+Management Fundamentals is a research-informed program for up to 25 new managers that introduces participants to the basics of successful people management.

 - Foundations of Successful Management

 - Delegate and Distribute Leadership